“Eat the fish…eat the fish…eat the fish!”

 “Eat the fish…eat the fish…eat the fish…”

 ><> ><> ><>

 Jake covertly rolled his eyes as the chant came back into focus.
 This time he noticed the inlay of another refrain.
-A single voice, hideously off key and a half beat late.
+A single voice, hideously off key and about a half beat behind.

 ”Neep yoop…neep yoop…neep yoop…”